Rainbow Zipper Pouch Tutorial

 How to make a Rainbow Zipper Pouch

-- Several zippers (I used 13 7 inch zippers)
+• Several zippers (I used 13 7-inch zippers) Great deal on 8-inch zippers.

 Instructions:

-Unzip your zippers and begin sewing the zippers together. (right sides together) Carefully line up the metal zipper edge pieces when sewing together.
+Unzip all the zippers and begin sewing the zippers together. (right sides together) Carefully line up the metal zipper edge pieces when sewing together.

 As you get close to the other end of the zipper, slide the zipper closed to move the zipper pull out of the way.

-To sew the along the sides of the pouch, you will need to open the zipper.
-At this point, I had trouble keeping the zippers in a perfect line.
-The only way I could keep them lined up was to sew a tiny basting stitch to keep them in place, shown below.
+If you have trouble keeping the zippers in a perfect line, you may need to sew a tiny basting stitch to keep them in place, as shown below.
 (You could also try binder clips or wonder clips.)

-If you would like to add a hand strap, cut a piece of bias tape to the desired length and sew along the edge.
+If you would like to add a hand strap, cut a piece of bias tape to the desired length and sew along the edge of the bias tape.

 Fold the bias tape in half and slide it inside the pouch, lining up the edges as shown below.
 Pin in place.